A Family Travel Forum family takes their SUV to the Omni Homestead Resort in Virginia for some wintertime fun, indoors and out!

 That evening our kids enjoyed the Homestead’s Saturday evening “Kid’s Night Out.”
 They ordered off the kids’ menu, played games with the active counselors and made a cute dog tag necklace.
 Sounds simple, but it was very well supervised and our kids were impressed.

 Boys, as they say, will be boys.
-While the girls were enjoying the spa, Dad and Jamie (9-years-old) hopped on a snowmobile for a wild, guided tour up and above the mountain resort ($45/half-hour per person; must have valid driver’s license, be 16-years-old, or accompanied by an adult).
+While the girls were enjoying the spa, Dad and Jamie (9-years-old) hopped on a snowmobile for a wild, guided tour up and above the mountain resort (driver must have valid driver’s license, be 16-years-old, or accompanied by an adult).
 The trails led through mostly untamed woods and offered incredible vistas overlooking the Virginia and West Virginia mountains.

-While Maddy and Jamie went ice skating with the well-run KidsClub ($35/per child/half-day with lunch) prior to our late afternoon departure, we had one more leisurely lunch at the resort’s Casino Club, followed by a stroll through the lovely boutiques off the main lobby.
+While Maddy and Jamie went ice skating with the well-run KidsClub prior to our late afternoon departure, we had one more leisurely lunch at the resort’s Casino Club, followed by a stroll through the lovely boutiques off the main lobby.
 We found ourselves planning to stake our claim next spring in warmer weather to play croquet and golf.

-Next time, we’ll make sure to pick the slower, less daunting route to this palace in the middle of nowhere.
+Next time, we’ll make sure to pick the slower, more picturesque driving route to this palace in the middle of nowhere.

 This story was accurate when it was published.
 Please be sure to confirm all rates and details directly with the companies in question, and stay up to date with current events to ensure a safe and successful trip.